Course Summary

 Course Category: PLC (Further Education - FET) - Apply directly to College

-This is a one-year full-time course designed to provide students with the knowledge, practical skills and qualifications required to pursue a career as a Special Needs Assistant in a variety of educational contexts and community care settings.
+This course provides students with the knowledge, practical skills and qualifications required to pursue a career as a Special Needs Assistant in a variety of educational contexts and community care settings.

-This course qualifies participants to work as SNAs in primary and secondary school classrooms or special schools, supporting children in their learning environment.
-The course is suitable for both school leavers and experienced or mature students seeking a formal qualification.
+This course qualifies participants to work as SNAs in a creche, playgroup, primary and secondary school classrooms or special schools.
+Learners will attain the knowledge and skills necessary to support children in their learning environment.
+The course is suitable for both school leavers and mature students seeking a formal qualification.

 Course Details